openfheorg/openfhe-development/src/binfhe/include/README.md

 [LWE Core](lwecore.h)

-- Main ring class for boolean FHE
+- Main LWE classes for boolean FHE

 [Ring Core](ringcore.h)

-- Main ring class for boolean FHE
+- Main ring classes for boolean FHE
 - Defines the enum for the supported binary gates:
 - ``OR``, ``XOR_FAST``, ``XOR``
 - ``AND``, ``NAND``